6th CAMA Festival to take Hanoi music scene by storm

 Vietnam’s iconic annual music event is set to rock the capital of Hanoi on Saturday 2 June at the American Club 19 - 21 Hai Ba Trung Street, Hanoi, with an arsenal of rock, hip hop, reggae and electronic acts.

-Established in 2008, CAMA Festival is Hanoi’s first ever all-day independent music event to provide a stage for young Vietnamese to be exposed to forms of international music previously off limits.
-Its success has paved the way for the emergence of other music festivals such as Soundfest in Ho Chi Minh City and Hanoi Soundstuff.
-CAMA Festival also has a long history of charitable tradition, to whom many charity organizations benefiting from .
+Founded in 2008, the CAMA Festival is Hanoi’s first all-day independent music event that provides a platform for young Vietnamese artists to explore international music styles that were previously less accessible.
+Its success has inspired the establishment of other music festivals across Vietnam, including Soundfest in Ho Chi Minh City and Hanoi Soundstuff.
+CAMA Festival also upholds a tradition of charitable contributions, supporting various organizations dedicated to meaningful causes.

-Limited advance tickets go on sale for VND 300,000 from Thursday 24 May at CAMA ATK, No. 73 Mai Hac De Street, Hanoi.
-Ticket at the door is charged at VND 400,000 with a 50% discount available for those holding a valid Vietnamese student ID card.
+Limited advance tickets are available for VND 300,000 starting Tuesday, May 20, 2025, at CAMA ATK, located at No. 73 Mai Hac De Street, Hanoi.
+Tickets at the door are priced at VND 400,000, with a 50% discount offered to holders of a valid Vietnamese student ID.

 Free French Movies Available On Local Streaming Platform During Tet Holiday